imthenachoman/How-To-Secure-A-Linux-Server/README.md

 #### Notes

 - Documentation on all the `sysctl` settings/keys is severely lacking.
 The [documentation I can find](https://github.com/torvalds/linux/tree/master/Documentation) seems to reference the 2.2 version kernel.
 I could not find anything newer.
 If you know where I can, please [let me know](#contacting-me).
+- The reference sites listed [below](#sysctl-reference) have more comments on what each setting does.

 #### <a name="sysctl-references"></a>References